graphhopper/directions-api/routing.md

 The Routing API is part of the [GraphHopper Directions API](https://graphhopper.com/#directions-api).
 Routing is the process of finding the 'best' path(s) between two or more points, where best depends on the vehicle and use case.
 With our API you have a fast and solid way to find this best path.

+### Navigation

+If you plan to use the Routing API for navigation, have a look into [our open source demo navigation application](https://github.com/graphhopper/graphhopper-navigation-example) and adapt it to your needs.

 ### API Clients and Examples

 See the [clients](./index.md#api-clients-and-examples) section in the main document and [live examples](https://graphhopper.com/api/1/examples/#routing).